raninduwathsal/Better-Whatsapp-Web-Dashboard/README.md

 - Full-chat modal: open a chat to see a scrollable history (with inline images and PDF previews) and send messages from the modal.
 - Pinning & unread prioritization: pin important chats and surface unread conversations.

-### Special Features
-- Quick Replies CRUD: create, edit, delete, import from JSON, export to JSON.
-- Multi-select send: select multiple chat cards and send a quick reply to all of them at once.
-- Compact cards: each chat card shows last messages (up to 3) with WhatsApp-like bubbles for quick scanning.
-- Sticker & media preview: stickers are shown inline in compact cards (small thumbnail) and full media (images/PDFs) render inside the full-chat modal.
-- Server-backed persistence: presets stored in `data.sqlite` using `sql.js` (WASM) for portability without native builds.
-- Small test harness: `test/test_quick_replies.js` exercises the quick-reply API (create/update/delete/export/import) and exits with a pass/fail code so you can quickly verify changes.

 ### Risks & Important Notes
 - This app uses the WhatsApp Web client (via `whatsapp-web.js`) and requires scanning your WhatsApp QR to link.
 The application acts like a browser session for your account.